Learning From Stand Up Comedy

-10 Top Tips for a successful presentation: Learning from stand-up comedians
+10 Top Tips for a Successful Presentation

-Some of the facets of stand-up comedy can be used in a business presentation context.
+Some of the facets of stand up comedy can be used in a business presentation context.
 Learning from stand ups can help structure and prepare executives for an important business presentation.

 Speakers often forget basic principles when addressing an audience.
 Thinking it through and preparing are key to the success of any presentation.